-Eight interns are chosen from the many applications received from schools around Santa Fe and Los Alamos.
+Sixteen interns are chosen from the many applications received from schools around Santa Fe, Espanola and Los Alamos.
 The students begin their training in late October and graduate in May.
 The internship includes hands-on training and classroom style sessions with theater professionals.

 At the end of the program, some interns are selected for a two-week paid summer internship, where they work shoulder to shoulder with the technical staff.
 The Lensic also offers one paid college internship.
 The student must be a junior or senior in college with a major in technical theater.